Hackathon submissions are now closed. Thank you for your interest!

 By the time the initial proposals are submitted, a series of webinars will be organised to familiarise interested applicants with the functionalities of the Hyper-Network and the NeMo tools for Service Creation.

-Three submissions will be selected for implementation by mid-April 2019.
-The three finalists will have up to 27 of May 00:00 to deliver their final developed applications/services.
+Two submissions will be selected for implementation by mid-April 2019.
+The two finalists will have up to 30 of May 00:00 to deliver their final developed applications/services.
 The finalists will be offered a constant assistance during the second phase of the Hackathon (the development phase) by the group of Mentors.

 A second round of evaluation will follow the ITS European Congress, and the Hackathon Final Winner will be announced by 17 June 2019.